hashicorp/packer/website/source/docs/builders/docker.html.md

 -   `container_dir` (string) - The directory inside container to mount temp directory from host server for work [file provisioner](/docs/provisioners/file.html).
      By default this is set to `/packer-files`.

+-   `fix_upload_owner` (boolean) - If true, files uploaded to the container will be owned by the user the container is running as.
+If false, the owner will depend on the version of docker installed in the system.
+Defaults to true.

 ## Using the Artifact: Export